Command injection

 Basic Overview

-Assuming we have a list of vulnerable elements such as forms that may be vulnerable, we can try common characters:
+Assuming we have a list of vulnerable elements such as forms that may be vulnerable, we can try common payloads:

 ;